Shazbot/Warhammer-Mods/docs/README.md

 ## 2. Onward to a better workflow

 Now you have a coding environment that will warn you when you have errors and help you with autocomplete.
-You are free to leave, but if you'd like, I'll introduce a better workflow to coding Lua mods using my Execute External Lua File mod.
+You are free to leave, but if you'd like, I'll introduce you to a better Lua mod coding workflow using my Execute External Lua File mod.

 ### 2.1.
 Mods we need from the workshop